 While Six Sigma offers strong standards on its own, it borrows from other process improvement tools to help professionals complete the DMAIC process.
 As you define and analyze your current process, you might use these diagrams.

-Ishikawa diagram/fishbone diagram: These diagrams, also known as cause-and-effect diagrams, can help you brainstorm potential causes of a defect.
-Resembling a fishbone, the head of the diagram states the problem, and lines branch out into different categories of causes.
-The standard categories include equipment, process, people, materials, environment, and management.
-To see an example and create an Ishikawa diagram, take a look at our template.
+Ishikawa diagram/fishbone diagram: Also known as cause-and-effect diagrams, these visuals can help you brainstorm potential causes of a defect.
+Resembling a fishbone, the head of the diagram states the problem, and the lines branch out into different categories of causes.

-Someone using this method would evaluate a process’s value stream.
-The value stream consists of value-added activities (the actions a customer would pay for) or non-value-added activities in the process that either brings a concept to fruition or completes an order.
+Someone using this business process improvement methodology would evaluate a process’s value stream.
+The value stream consists of value-added activities (the actions a customer would pay for) or non-value-added activities in the process that either bring a concept to fruition or completes an order.

 Any action that doesn’t add value or isn’t required as part of a policy or regulation is waste.
 Waste can include: